History Tours of Annascaul . These walks and talks will give wonderful insights of rural life in Ireland over the centuries

 History of Tom Crean and Jerome O Connor

-Discover social history of a rural village
+Discover social happenings of irish rural life

 The village is over 200- 250 years ago was effectively not where it is today.
 Most of the settlement in Annascaul was up towards Ballinacourty side and Bally Voher or over east towards the Ballyvoher site not here .
 If there was a settlement it was at bottom of the village.